fredzj/tradetracker-accountdata/README.md

 ## Transfer Files
 4. Transfer /public/index.php to the webroot folder on your server.
-5. Transfer /jobs/downloadTradeTrackerData.php to the cronjobs folder on your server.
+5. Transfer /jobs/downloadTradeTrackerData.php to the /cronjobs folder on your server.
 6. Transfer /config/db.ini to the /config folder on your server.
 7. Transfer /database/sql.inc.php to the /database folder on your server.